AndrejKiri/AndrejKiri/README.md

 ## 👋 Hi, my name is Andrej and I am a UX researcher.

 I talk to users about their experience with digital products and transfer their feedback to the product teams and leaders so they can deliver better work.
-At my work I also do a fair amount of digging into numbers from surveys, analytics, reviews.
+I also do a fair amount of digging into numbers from surveys, analytics, and reviews.

 <details>
-  <summary>About me and some trivia</summary>
+  <summary>Read more</summary>

 ### About me
 - I have a background in Computer Science and Sociology.
 This pretty obscure combination turned out to be extremely useful for my work.